HTTP-RPC/Kilo/README.md

 ## WSWebServiceProxy Class
 The `WSWebServiceProxy` class serves as a client-side invocation proxy for REST services.
 Internally, it uses an instance of `NSURLSession` to issue HTTP requests.

-Service proxies are initialized via the `initWithSession:serverURL:` method, which takes an `NSURLSession` instance and the service's base URL as arguments.
+Service proxies are initialized via the `initWithSession:serverURL:` method, which takes the following arguments:

+* `session` - an `NSURLSession` instance that is used to dispatch service requests
+* `serverURL` - the base URL of the service

 Service operations are initiated by calling one of the following methods:

 * `invoke:path:resultHandler:`
 * `invoke:path:arguments:resultHandler:`